-The Directors note the losses that the Company has made for the Year Ended 31 December 2015.
-The Directors have prepared cash flow forecasts for the period ending 30 July 2017 which take account of the current cost and operational structure of the Company.
+The Directors note the losses that the Company has made for the Year Ended 31 December 2016.
+The Directors have prepared cash flow forecasts for the period ending 30 September 2018 which take account of the current cost and operational structure of the Company.

-The Company's forecasts and projections, taking account of reasonable possible changes in gold price, mining costs and the gold ore grade delivered to the mill of the subsidiaries, show that the Company should be able to operate using its current financing facilities, with support from the ultimate parent company, Zhongrun.
-The cost structure of the Company itself, comprises a high proportion of discretionary spending and therefore in the event that cash flows become constrained, costs can be quickly reduced to enable the Company to operate within its available funding.
+The Company's forecasts and projections, taking account of reasonable possible changes in gold price, mining costs and the concentration of the gold in the ore delivered to the mill of the subsidiaries, show that the Company should be able to operate using its current financing facilities, and support from the ultimate parent company, Zhongrun.
+The cost structure of the Company itself, comprises a high proportion of discretionary spend and therefore in the event that cash flows become constrained, costs can be quickly reduced to enable the Company to operate within its available funding.